We Need 1 Million Tests a Week

 Read: America needs plasma from COVID-19 survivors now

 Unless and until a fast, comprehensive testing regime is in place, we cannot end social distancing.
 If we do, the virus will spread undetected once more, and we’ll have no choice but to engage in severe social distancing yet again.
-We have to stop playing catchup and build a comprehensive testing infrastructure now.
+We have to stop playing catch-up and build a comprehensive testing infrastructure now.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.